Lando Calrissian: Video games

-Williams reprised his role as Lando in Legends videogame Star Wars: Jedi Knight II: Jedi Outcast.
+Williams reprised his role as Lando in Legends videogame Star Wars: Jedi Knight II: Jedi Outcast, where he assists Kyle Katarn through the second half of the Nar Shaadaa levels and helps him reach Bespin.

 In Lego Star Wars: The Complete Saga, Calrissian is an unlockable playable character, having the characteristic of being able to kiss Leia's hand if she is nearby.
-Lando is also a playable character in the multiplayer aspect of the 2017 game Star Wars: Battlefront II.
+Lando is also a playable character as a hero character for the Rebels in the video games Star Wars Battlefront and Star Wars: Battlefront II.